* * * * *

 Your script will be notated per a red-ink edit.

+An overall evaluation of the quality of the work will be offered in written form.
 Companion notes will be returned with the screenplay (as required) -- when the script is mailed back to the writer.

 Note that the doctoring quote does not include any phone or email consultation.